The generalized Pareto process; with a view towards application and simulation: View towards application and simulation

 Notice then what we do here is similar to prediction or kriging, not estimating a distribution function.

-The reasoning above also holds with estimated functions of $\gamma$, $a$ and $b$, on the basis of $k$-th upper order statistics and taking $t=n/k$.
+The reasoning above also holds with estimated functions of $\gamma$, $a$ and $b$, on the basis of $k$th upper order statistics and taking $t=n/k$.

-Under the above framework, we propose the following simulation method: \begin{description} \item[(1)] Let $X_1,X_2,\ldots,X_n$ be i.i.d. and let the underlying distribution satisfy the conditions above, namely that the probability distribution is in the domain of attraction of some max-stable process. \item[(2)] Estimate the functions $\gamma$, $a$ and $b$ (de Haan and Lin (2003), Einmahl and Lin (2006)); denote the estimators by $\hat\gamma$, $\hat a$ and $\hat b$.
+Under the above framework, we propose the following simulation method: \begin{enumerate}[(5)] \item[(1)] Let $X_1,X_2,\ldots,X_n$ be i.i.d. and let the underlying distribution satisfy the conditions above, namely that the probability distribution is in the domain of attraction of some max-stable process. \item[(2)] Estimate the functions $\gamma$, $a$ and $b$ (de Haan and Lin \cite{HaanLin2003}, Einmahl and Lin \cite{EinmahlLin}); denote the estimators by $\hat\gamma$, $\hat a$ and $\hat b$.
 Note that this procedure provides us with a number $k$ that reflects the threshold for estimating the parameters. \item[(3)] Select from the normalized processes

-those that satisfy $X_i(s)>\hat b_{n/k}(s)$ for some $s\in S$ i.e. for which $\hat R_{T_{n/k}X_i}>1$. \item[(4)] Multiply these processes by a (large) factor $t_0$; this brings the processes to a higher level without changing the distribution essentially. \item[(5)] Finally undo the normalization i.e., in the end we obtain the processes
+those that satisfy $X_i(s)>\hat b_{n/k}(s)$ for some $s\in S$, that is, for which $\hat R_{T_{n/k}X_i}>1$. \item[(4)] Multiply these processes by a (large) factor $t_0$; this brings the processes to a higher level without changing the distribution essentially. \item[(5)] Finally undo the normalization, that is, in the end we obtain the processes

-These processes are peaks-over-threshold processes with respect to a much higher threshold (namely $b_s(tt_0)$) than the processes $X_i$ for which $\hat R_{T_{n/k}X_i}>1$ (with threshold $b_s(t)$). \end{description}
+These processes are peaks-over-threshold processes with respect to a much higher threshold (namely $b_{tt_0}$) than the processes $X_i$ for which $\hat R_{T_{n/k}X_i}>1$ (with threshold $b_t$). \end{enumerate}

-\begin{rem} Note that an alternative procedure under the maximum domain of attraction condition would be, first to estimate the spectral measure and then to simulate GP from there.
-But estimation of spectral measure is more difficult (de Haan and Lin (2003)) although this procedure is less restrictive on the number of observations than can be simulated. \end{rem}
+\begin{rem} Note that an alternative procedure under the maximum domain of attraction condition would be, first to estimate the spectral measure and then to simulate a generalized Pareto process from there.
+But the estimation of the spectral measure is more difficult (de Haan and Lin \cite{HaanLin}) although this procedure is less restrictive on the number of observations that can be simulated. \end{rem}